chanthamoney/csci3081/Proj_01_Basic_Feedback.md

 braitenberg_vehicle.cc:51:  If an else has a brace on one side, it should have it on both  [readability/braces] [5] braitenberg_vehicle.cc:51:  Missing space before {  [whitespace/braces] [5] braitenberg_vehicle.cc:62:  Lines should be <= 80 characters long  [whitespace/line_length] [2]
+braitenberg_vehicle.cc:164:  Should have a space between // and comment  [whitespace/comments] [4]
+braitenberg_vehicle.cc:165:  Missing space before ( in if(  [whitespace/parens] [5]
-controller.cc:36:  Extra space for operator !   [whitespace/operators] [4]
-controller.cc:41:  An else should appear on the same line as the preceding }  [whitespace/newline] [4] controller.cc:41:  If an else has a brace on one side, it should have it on both  [readability/braces] [5]
+braitenberg_vehicle.cc:169:  An else should appear on the same line as the preceding }  [whitespace/newline] [4] braitenberg_vehicle.cc:169:  If an else has a brace on one side, it should have it on both  [readability/braces] [5] braitenberg_vehicle.cc:169:  Missing space before ( in if(  [whitespace/parens] [5] braitenberg_vehicle.cc:173:  An else should appear on the same line as the preceding }  [whitespace/newline] [4] braitenberg_vehicle.cc:173:  If an else has a brace on one side, it should have it on both  [readability/braces] [5] braitenberg_vehicle.cc:173:  Missing space before {  [whitespace/braces] [5] braitenberg_vehicle.cc:176:  Redundant blank line at the end of a code block should be deleted.  [whitespace/blank_line] [3] controller.cc:36:  Extra space for operator !   [whitespace/operators] [4] controller.cc:41:  An else should appear on the same line as the preceding }  [whitespace/newline] [4] controller.cc:41:  If an else has a brace on one side, it should have it on both  [readability/braces] [5]